top of page

-On almost every commission or collaboration I have the same conversation about copyright.
+On almost every commission or collaboration, I have the same conversation about copyright.
 Everyone wants to own it, but most people don't know why.
-Who benefits from owning copyright?
-This is why I insist on owning the copyright to the work that I make.

 I work across two different worlds when it comes to copyright of the images I make.